 I’m a transplant from Pennsylvania, though you might not know it when you taste my homemade pimiento cheese.
-A painter, Sunday school teacher, lover of liturgy, and published poet, I’m equally at home in a community garden or a greasy spoon restaurant, drinking a Diet Coke or sipping on home-roasted (albeit lukewarm) coffee, listening to Taize prayer chants or country music on the radio.
+A painter, Sunday school teacher, lover of liturgy, published poet, and homeschooling momma, I’m equally at home in a community garden or a greasy spoon restaurant, drinking a Diet Coke or sipping on home-roasted (albeit lukewarm) coffee, listening to Taize prayer chants or country music on the radio.
 Some people know me as a freelance copyeditor, some as an after-school reading program director, some as a soapbox preacher.
 Let’s just say that whatever I do, it’s usually with a big dose of conviction.

 I graduated from Houghton College in western New York, with majors in sociology and English and digging my car out of the snow, and spent four years in Texas before planting my roots in central Kentucky.
 I earned an MA at the University of Kentucky while growing a garden and a family.